British Columbia Specific Information

 - Follow the directions on the label.
 Do not exceed the recommended dose.

-- If you are or could be pregnant, talk with your health professional before taking any medicine or supplement.
+- If you are or could be pregnant, talk with your health professional before taking any medicine or natural health product.

-- For more information on dietary supplements, visit the website of the Natural Health Products Directorate (NHPD), within the Health Products and Food Branch of Health Canada, at http://hc-sc.gc.ca/dhp-mps/prodnatur/index-eng.php.
+- For more information on natural health products, visit the website of the Natural and Non-Prescription Health Products Directorate (NNHPD), within the Health Products and Food Branch of Health Canada, at http://hc-sc.gc.ca/dhp-mps/prodnatur/index-eng.php.